 Being able to express both pleasant and unpleasant emotions constructively is vital for your emotional and mental health, and a key skill in relating with women.
 Modern women are crying out for men who are willing to share their feelings with them.
 Women are emotional beings and they starve in relationships with men who are emotional brick walls.
 Often feeling at the mercy of their emotions, women want to know that you have them too, but have learned to master your emotions and have the stability they seek.
 If you want better relationships with women, this is where to start.

-To learn more, see Part 2 of Confident Man which is devoted to emotional mastery, including specific chapters covering Sadness, Shame, Anger, Fear, and Self-Love.
+To learn more, see Part 2 of The Confident Man Program guide which is devoted to emotional mastery, including specific chapters covering Sadness, Shame, Anger, Fear, and Self-Love.